Inist-CNRS/ezmaster/README.md

 # 1) ezmaster backoffice will be publicaly accessible http://ezmaster.lod-test.istex.fr
 # 2) a webdav endpoint will be publicaly accessible http://webdav.lod-test.istex.fr
 export EZMASTER_PUBLIC_DOMAIN="lod-test.istex.fr"
+# Used for your instances' public access URLs.
+Contains "http" or "https".
+# Default is "http"
+export EZMASTER_PUBLIC_PROTOCOL="http"

 # The maximum total free space percent of the disk for avoiding saturation.
 # Default value is 80%.
 export EZMASTER_FULL_FS_PERCENT=80

+# The maximum upload size of on file
+# Default value is 500M (means 500 Megabytes)
+export EZMASTER_UPLOAD_MAX_BODY_SIZE="500M"
 ```